Plant nutrients in soil: Uptake processes

 In the above table, phosphorus and potassium nutrients move more by diffusion than they do by mass flow in the soil water solution, as they are rapidly taken up by the roots creating a concentration of almost zero near the roots (the plants cannot transpire enough water to draw more of those nutrients near the roots).
 The very steep concentration gradient is of greater influence in the movement of those ions than is the movement of those by mass flow.
 The movement by mass flow requires the transpiration of water from the plant causing water and solution ions to also move toward the roots.
-Movement by root interception is slowest as the plants must extend their roots.
+Movement by root interception is slowest, being at the rate plants extend their roots.

 Plants move ions out of their roots in an effort to move nutrients in from the soil, an exchange process which occurs in the root apoplast.
 Hydrogen H+ is exchanged for other cations, and carbonate (HCO3−) and hydroxide (OH−) anions are exchanged for nutrient anions.
 As plant roots remove nutrients from the soil water solution, they are replenished as other ions move off of clay and humus (by ion exchange or desorption), are added from the weathering of soil minerals, and are released by the decomposition of soil organic matter.
 However, the rate at which plant roots remove nutrients may not cope with the rate at which they are replenished in the soil solution, stemming in nutrient limitation to plant growth.
 Plants derive a large proportion of their anion nutrients from decomposing organic matter, which typically holds about 95 percent of the soil nitrogen, 5 to 60 percent of the soil phosphorus and about 80 percent of the soil sulfur.
 Where crops are produced, the replenishment of nutrients in the soil must usually be augmented by the addition of fertilizer or organic matter.